 These are among the most popular types of surveys businesses use.
 It lets you know if you’re hitting the mark with your products, services, and the entire customer experience.

-There are quite a few methodologies for doing customer satisfaction surveys and there are difference CSAT scores associated with them.
+There are quite a few methodologies for doing customer satisfaction surveys and there are different CSAT scores associated with them.
 The most popular methodologies are:

 NPS (net promoter score) surveys help you understand and measure customer loyalty.
 It asks respondents a single question “how likely are you to recommend our company/product/etc. to a friend or colleague?